Industrial Effluent

 Tailored PAM solutions for complex industrial wastewater including chemical, pharmaceutical, and food processing effluents.
 Handles high COD, heavy metals, and emulsified oils.

-PAM jar test for industrial effluent treatment
+Polyacrylamide jar test for industrial wastewater treatment

-How PAM Works
+How PAM Treats Industrial Effluent

 • Molecular weight: 12-18 million Da